 BERND HAUSSMANN born in Tuebingen, Germany, has been a US resident since 1994.

-He divides his time between his studios north of Boston and in western Maine where he also works with his wife Anne on a 400-acre nature project.
+He divides his time between the north shore of Boston and western Maine, where he also works with his wife Anne on a 450-acre nature project.

 Haussmann exhibits nationally and internationally, in galleries and non-profit venues.
 His work has also been visible at numerous art fairs such as Art Hong Kong, San Francisco Art Fair, Art Santa Fe, Texas Contemporary, Dallas Art Fair, Miami Project, Toronto International Art Fair, Los Angeles Art Show, Art Miami, and others.